Please ensure Javascript is enabled for purposes of website accessibility

 Filtered

-Returns a collection of stored values as determined by a filter.
-The filter limits results by applying an expression against event fields.
+Returns a collection of stored data points as determined by a filter.
+The filter limits results by applying an expression against data point fields.
 Filter expressions are explained in detail in the Filter expressions section.

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data?filter={filter}